The cost of doing business: supporting you

 Deep dive

-Owing to the cost of living crisis, now really is the time to unpick what’s going on in your business so that you can make the necessary hard decisions.
+Owing to the continued cost pressures, it is recommended businesses take the time to unpick what’s going on in their business so that they can make the necessary hard decisions.

 First thing first: monitor your profit margins as this will help you to optimise the most lucrative areas of your business.